Kole Calhoun Preview, Player Props: Guardians vs. Tigers

 Kole Calhoun At The Plate

-- Calhoun is batting .300 during his last outings and is on a four-game hitting streak.
+- Calhoun will look to extend his four-game hitting streak.
+He's batting .300 in his last outings.

-- Calhoun has reached base via a hit in seven games this year (of nine played), and had multiple hits in three of those games.
+- Calhoun has picked up a hit in seven of nine games this season, with multiple hits three times.

-- In nine games played this season, he has not hit a home run.
+- He has not gone deep in his nine games this season.

-- Calhoun has driven in a run in four games this year (44.4%), including one multiple-RBI game.
+- Calhoun has driven in a run in four games this season (44.4%), including one multiple-RBI game.

 - He has scored a run in four of nine games so far this year.